top of page

 Coast to coast!

-We burst out laughing!
-We were still working full time and couldn’t possibly take that many vacation days.
+We burst out laughing.
+We were still working full time and didn’t have that many vacation days.
 But we did give thanks that the request was for more of us and not less!

-Today, years later, we are still trying to figure out how to get more time even though the geography has narrowed.
-All six still live away, but only from Denver in the west to Nashville in the east.
+Today, years later, we are still trying to figure out how to get more time with our kids and grandkids even though the geography has narrowed.
+All six children still live away, but only from Denver in the west to Nashville in the east, with multiple kids interspersed between those two locations.

 The disappointment gap

-Judy Dabler, a friend and counselor, put it this way to us: Each of us has desires, dreams, and hopes that will never be fully met by what we experience.
-We have them and our children, their spouses and children all have them.
+Each of us has desires, dreams, and hopes that will never be fully met by what we experience.
+We have them and our children, their spouses, and children all have them.
 That separation creates a disappointment gap.
 It is impossible not to know repeated disappointment.

-How we respond to that disappointment gap is the one of the most important decisions we can make as parents.
+How we respond to that disappointment gap is one of the most important decisions we can make as parents.
 Will we respond in faith and prayer, trusting God to use the pain and losses to produce spiritual maturity in us, to make us more like Jesus?
 Will we increase our prayers for our children as we remember the hard things we faced in early marriage and parenting?
+Will we give our children and ourselves the freedom to be human?
 Will we give grace along with encouragement, and button our lips, keeping our opinions to ourselves?

 Your relationships with your grown children will not be all you hoped for.
 Period.
 Too often we hope for heaven here on earth.

 Surrender to Jesus Christ is always ongoing.
 Surrender again and again to this present place of God’s will for you.
 Re-read both of those sentences again.
-Now read Romans 12:1-2 and apply it.
+Now read Romans 12:1-2 and ponder how to apply it to your very real family life:

 Relational realities